ZeroCho/react-vote/README.md

 npm install react-vote --save
 ```

+## Change in v3
+All options such as multiple, expansion, downvote, autoClose, showTotal, etc. are now available in the **data** object.
+You can now control the whole vote system with one **data** object.
+Thus, multiple, expansion, total, downvote, autoClose props are omitted.

 ## How to use
 For a new voting system, Do **NOT** put the **data** prop.
 Put **onCreate, onUpvote, onClose, onReset, onExpand** callback function to get voting data and connect with database.